mrknorman/evolving_attention_thesis/05_parameters/05_the_problem_with_parameters.typ

 ==== Choice of Fitness Function

 There are multiple possible variants on the standard genetic algorithm model but for the most part, we have kept to the generic instantiation.
 It is a common choice to use the model loss as the fitness metric for optimisation, this makes sense in many ways, as the goal of training a model is to reduce its loss function, a better loss indicates a better model.
 However, the model loss function often fails to map exactly for our requirements to the model.
 The form of the loss function affects the model's training dramatically, so we cannot just use any function we wish as the loss function, and some things we are trying to optimise for might be too expensive to compute during every training iteration, or impossible to compute directly in this manner.
 We have chosen to use the area under a FAR-calibrated efficiency curve.
 Only values above an SNR of 8 were included in the sum, and the FAR chosen was 0.01 Hz, with the assumption that performance at this FAR would translate to performance at a lower FAR.
 A lower FAR was not directly used because it would be computationally expensive to compute for every trial.
-This objective function was chosen as it is a representative of the results we look for to determine whether our model is performant or not.
+This objective function was chosen as it is representative of the results we look for to determine whether our model is performant or not.
 If those are the results we will be examining, we may as well attempt to optimise them directly.

 ==== Choice of Crossover Method